-8 reasons parents should play with their kids
+7 reasons parents should play with their kids

 But there’s another version of this sentiment that especially bothers me.
 In the last couple of years, I’ve heard some people say, “Parents shouldn’t need to play with their kids.”
-I have heard this remark many times, and it’s always delivered in a disparaging tone, as if playing with your kids is something bad and wrong.
+I’ve heard this remark many times, and it’s always delivered in a disparaging tone, as if playing with your kids is something bad and wrong.

 Really?

+As best I can tell, the authors of these remarks seem to imagine that playing with your kids represents mollycoddling.
+That’s nonsense.
 If we’re talking about kids ages 3-10 years especially, there are good reasons why you should gleefully play with them.
-I’m going to give you 8.
+I’m going to give you seven.

 1. Sometimes, no one else will

 Quite simply, you might be living somewhere where your child has no one close in age to play with.
 What do you expect them to do?
 Play Frisbee by themselves?
 Chase the neighbour’s dog down the street?
 You’re not mollycoddling your child if you decide to get a ball and a couple of gloves to play catch.
 You’re not inhibiting their ability to make friends by playing a bit of one-on-one soccer or basketball or badminton.
 You’re making sure they get an active start in life despite awkward circumstances.
-And it’s very unlikely that you will have to be their sole playmate forever.
+And it’s very unlikely that you’ll have to be their sole playmate forever.

 2. You provide an important active role model